Enrollment Periods

 Open Enrollment

-Open enrollment for Supplement/Medigap plans happens only one time and lasts six months.
-During this time, you can enroll in any Supplement plan and get approved at the preferred rate with no questions asked.
+Open enrollment for a Supplement is a one time event.
+It lasts for six months from the time you either turn 65 or start your Medicare Part B. During this time, you can enroll in any Supplement plan with no medical questions asked.

 Guarantee Issue